osnmoh007/rdpmaker/README.md

    **Without Flags:**

-   If you run the script without flags, you will be prompted to enter the options interactively.
+   If you run the script without flags, you'll be prompted to enter the options interactively.

-### Command-Line Options
+### 🛠 Command-Line Options

 - `-r RAM_SIZE`: Set the RAM size (e.g., `4` for `4G`).
 - `-c CPU_CORES`: Set the number of CPU cores (e.g., `2`).